-- The Student Leadership Common Application: Includes your demographic information, essays, resume and two letters of recommendation.
+- The Student Leadership Application: Includes your demographic information, essays, resume and two letters of recommendation.

 - The individual interview: You will meet with a group of professional staff members and RAs and be asked a series of questions.

-Professors, employers, advisers, coaches, RAs - anyone who can discuss your ability to work with other people can be used as references.
+Professors, employers, advisors, coaches, RAs - anyone who can discuss your ability to work with other people can be used as references.
 Your RAs, parents, relatives and friends cannot be used.